Skip to content

 Meet the Team

-My name is Stella Dubel, and I am currently working as the Training and Education Officer at the National Council for Children.
+My name is Stella Dubel, and I am currently the Director for Training and Education at the National Council for Children.
 I hold a Diploma in Primary Education and a Certificate in Special Needs Education.
 I have over 30 years of experience working with primary school children of all ages as a teacher, Special Needs coordinator, and Deputy Head Teacher responsible for Pastoral Care and Support.

 In May 2023, I decided to embark on a new journey with the National Council for Children out of my desire to work with a wider and more diverse group of people and children, as well as help influence policies affecting children of Seychelles.
 As a Training and Education officer, I help develop programs and initiatives that contribute to the welfare and well-being of children.
 I also undertake research that will help influence decisions and policies involving children.